xdrip-js/Lookout/README.md

 **INFO** To start using the new version, you must log out and log back in for the shell to see it.

-Lookout uses the bluez-tools software.
-Here are the instructions for installing bluez-tools:
+Lookout uses the bluez-tools and libudev-dev software.
+Here are the instructions for installing them:

 ```
 sudo apt-get install bluez-tools
+sudo apt-get install libudev-dev
 ```

 Lookout requires the openaps cgm type to be ```xdrip```.
 If you are not running xdrip as the openaps cgm type, then offline looping will not work.
 To change cgm type, re-run oref0-setup and choose xdrip as the cgm type.